opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/index.html.markdown

 * `delegated_project` - (Optional) The name of delegated project (Identity v3).

+* `max_retries` - (Optional) Maximum number of retries of HTTP requests failed due to connection issues.

 ## Additional Logging

 This provider has the ability to log all HTTP requests and responses between